Gear the engine to just touch the limiter

 Tertiary ratio = the rear rear sprocket # of teeth divided by the front sprocket # of teeth so a 13 - 51 sprocket combination = a 3.923 ratio.

 For example, if you are running in third gear and you need to add a tooth but don’t have the sprockets to do it you may be able to use second gear. or a different combination with a different front tooth sprocket.
 Just find the same ratio you want in another combination, and the chart will tell you which sprockets use.
-It also can be used to find a ratio between two teeth, look in different area of the chart to find different ratios that might fall in between two sprockets.
+It also can be used to find a ratio between two teeth, look in different areas of the chart to find different ratios that might fall in between two sprockets.

 "Does it matter which gear I run in and does it matter which size front sprocket I use?"